 Create a website for your LLC.

 A website is the first step in establishing a legal LLC or corporation in Oklahoma.
-Even if your company is not large enough or is in an offline business, a website should be a top priority.
+Even if your company is not large enough or offline, a website should be a top priority.
 You’re missing out on significant sales opportunities and clients if your website isn’t up-to-date.